mrafiq709/web-scraping/README.md

 web scraping by python

-## Find a website which you want to scrap, see bellow image:
+## Find a website which you want to scrape, see bellow image:

 <a href="https://imgur.com/nGl5uGW"><img src="https://i.imgur.com/nGl5uGW.png" title="source: imgur.com" /></a><br/>